 - Weight loss

 Together, these physical signs and symptoms can indicate heroin use.
-If any of these get worse or become alarming, then your loved one may be struggling with heroin addiction.
+If any of these get worse or become alarming, your loved one may struggle with heroin addiction.
 If you notice these signs, help your loved one find a medical detox center to ease withdrawal symptoms.

 Heroin changes the way the mind works, sometimes in significant ways.
 It’s crucial to notice when these changes occur.
-If they happen regularly, then it’s probably not a case of your loved one having a series of ‘bad days.’
+If they happen regularly, it’s probably not a case of your loved one having a series of “bad days.”
 Substance abuse may be at the heart of the issue.
 Cognitive symptoms of heroin use include:

 - Poor judgment

 - Decline in memory and thinking skills

 - Impaired ability to focus or concentrate